MrDrache333/Java-StudIP-Telegram-Bot/README.md

  *Our StudI-Api is not activated.
 Will it still work?*
 Yes.
 This Bot works using a virtual Browser instance to comunicate with StudIP.
 So no API is needet :)

+ *Can i use Webhooks too?*
+ Yes you can.

 ## Installation

 1. Download this Bot